SRGBmods/QMK-Binaries/QMK+Default-Firmware/0.24.9/ReadMe.md

 # _Make sure to click the "Download raw content" button for your specific firmware!_ #

-**One thing of note if you are attempting to use VIA to configure your keyboard you _must_ quit SignalRGB before running either software**

 To use these files you may find QMK Toolbox helpful: https://github.com/qmk/qmk_toolbox/releases/
 **Make sure to go to the Tools menu -> and Install Drivers!**